Using the Query Table Data Construct

 Description:"Founded in 1982, ..."}

-Load initial rows from the text below, CSV or JSON
+Load initial rows from the text below, CSV, TSV, or JSON

-Select this option and type one or more rows of data in either CSV or JSON format, using the same rules as for CSV and JSON files described above.
+Select this option and type one or more rows of data in CSV, TSV, or JSON format, using the same rules as for the files described above.

-If you provide a CSV or JSON loader file whose fields fail to match the table's schema, or if you type mismatched rows in the Initial Contents tab, the typechecking error is shown in associated Query operators, not in the Properties view for the Query Table itself.
+If you provide a CSV, TSV, or JSON loader file whose fields fail to match the table's schema, or if you type mismatched rows in the Initial Contents tab, a typechecking error is shown in associated Query operators as well as in the Properties view for the Query Table itself.